 No other political or social group has to inflict their ideology on a work of entertainment that’s supposed to be for everybody like feminists do.

 Take for instance a well known right wing sci fi geek and Doctor Who fan in particular like Dave Cullen.
 Dave is better known under his youtube moniker “Computing Forever”, and probably most famous for his youtube series “The Regressive News”.
-Dave thinks Socialism and Marxism are among the most destructive and dangerous ideologies ever devised, and he also voted against gay marriage in Ireland.
+Dave thinks socialism is among the most destructive and dangerous ideologies ever devised, and he also voted against gay marriage in Ireland.

 Now does Dave insist that Doctor Who be a conservative show and revolve around his political opinions and that the Doctor become a conservative character with the same political opinions as him?
 No Dave and others conservative Whovians just accept the Doctor for what he is and enjoy the show.